-Project is a visual display that bears witness to the violence against women.
-It is a vehicle for women affected by violence to express their emotions by decorating a shirt.
-They then hang the shirt on a clothesline to be viewed by others as testimony
+Project is a powerful visual display that is a vehicle for people affected by violence to express their emotions by decorating a shirt.
+The shirts are hung on a clothesline to be viewed by others as testimony

-to the problem of violence against women.
+to the problem of sexual and domestic violence.
 With the support of many, it has since spread worldwide.

 To learn more about the national network, visit the Clothesline Project website.

-The shirts are color coded to show the form of abuse and whether the victim survived the abuse they experienced.
+The shirts are color coded to show the form of violence and whether the victim survived the violence they experienced.

-WHITE represents women who died because of violence.
+WHITE represents people who have died due to violence.

-YELLOW or BEIGE represents battered or assaulted women.
+YELLOW or BEIGE represents battered or assaulted victims.

 RED, PINK, or ORANGE are for survivors of rape and sexual assault.

-BLUE or GREEN represent survivors of incest and sexual abuse.
+BLUE or GREEN represent survivors of incest or child sexual violence.

-PURPLE or LAVENDER represents women attacked because of their sexual orientation.
+PURPLE or LAVENDER represents people attacked because of their gender identity or sexual orientation.

-BLACK represents women attacked for political reasons.
-Black formally represented women permanently handicapped as a result of violence or abused because they are disabled.
+BLACK represents people permanently handicapped as a result of violence or who were abused because they are disabled.